nabaroa/naknak.me/BACKLOG.md

 # Backlog

-- Pass core web vitals
+- Create new icons
-- Use a script to add the agenda and works
+- Performance 100
 - Improve mobile navigation
 - Upload old projects and publish the links in agenda
 - Ask for missing videos